Soracom LTE-M Button Setup Guide

 1. Finally, add a SLACK_URL Environment variable and paste the Slack Incoming WebHook URL generated earlier, and Save your AWS Lambda function.

-Create an AWS IAM user
+Create an AWS IAM User

 Next, follow the instructions from the Using Funk to Send Data to Slack via AWS Lambda guide for creating a new AWS IAM user.
 In general, you should: